You need to see DPS gear in action. Get a live demo with our engineers.

 A GSM module is a specialized type of device which accepts a SIM card, and operates over a subscription to a mobile operator, just like a cell phone or pager.
 From the mobile operator perspective, a GSM modem looks just like a phone.
 The difference between a cell phone and a module being the flexibility in applications.

-Cellular connections can be a quick and efficient way to get started with SMS notifications in network monitoring solutions, because a special subscription to a separate service provider is not required.
-In most parts of the world, GSM modules are a cost effective solution for sending and receiving alarm notifications since utilization of existing networks instead of having to expand your infrastructure to include hardware that allows direct connections with your remote sites.
+Cellular connections can be a quick and efficient way to get started with SMS notifications in network monitoring solutions because a special subscription to a separate service provider is not required.
+In most parts of the world, GSM modules are a cost-effective solution for sending and receiving alarm notifications since the utilization of existing networks instead of having to expand your infrastructure to include hardware that allows direct connections with your remote sites.